nordic-institute/dynamic-discovery-client/README.md

 ##  1. INTRODUCTION

-This Dynamic Discovery Client is a webservice client designed to retrieve metadata of Participants hosted under any compliant Service Metadata Publishers (SMP).
+This Dynamic Discovery Client is a web service client designed to retrieve metadata of Participants hosted under any compliant Service Metadata Publishers (SMP).
 This web service client can be used with SMPs that implement the e-SENS SMP profile based on the OASIS BDX SMP specification and by any business domain.

 ## 1.1.
 PURPOSE OF THIS DOCUMENT